 Be Part of the Change

 There will be many ways for each of us to play a part in building our future, and your involvement is essential to The New School’s success.
-Our senates are one of the most powerful means of helping to shape the university’s path forward.
+Our faculty, staff, and student senates are among the most powerful means of helping to shape the university’s path forward.
 Their many roles

 include collecting insights and feedback from our communities and sharing them regularly with university leadership.
 So get to know your senators and communicate your ideas.
 This process ensures that all voices will be heard and all opinions will